Kiss Tomorrow Goodbye (film): Development

 Kiss Tomorrow Goodbye was based on a bestselling novel by Horace McCoy that was published in 1948.
 Humphrey Bogart and Robert Lord were interested in securing the film rights before the novel's publication, but in November 1949, the film rights were sold to William Schiffrin, an independent producer.
 In February 1950, the Cagney brothers bought the film rights.
 In March 1950, Barbara Payton was cast.
 Helena Carter joined the cast in April.
 Filming began on April 14, 1950, at General Service Studios.

 Kiss Tomorrow Goodbye was the first of four movies that the Cagney brothers made for Warner Bros.
-James Cagney said that he and his brother entered into a deal in which they gave the banks the first $500,000 that the film made, in order to pay back debts from The Time of Your Lives.
+James Cagney said that he and his brother entered into a deal in which they gave the banks the first $500,000 that the film made, in order to pay back debts from The Time of Your Life.

-The Cagneys liked Douglas' work and signed him to a multi-picture contract.
+The Cagneys liked director Gordon M. Douglas' work and signed him to a multi-picture contract.

-This was the second film in which Cagney appeared with William Frawley (Fred Mertz from I Love Lucy), following 1937's Something to Sing About.